 I am a human rights advocate and a father.

 When I heard that my government was separating children from their families at the U.S.-Mexico border, and that children had been imprisoned and lost and allowed to die in federal custody, I felt heartbroken.

 I promised myself I would do something.

 I made a commitment to walk across the country and through all of the border states.
-I would carry a torch to honor the children who have died, and to keep the flames of hope alive for the children who have been separated, imprisoned, and lost.
+I would carry a torch to honor the memory of the children who died, and to keep the flames of hope alive for the children who had been separated, imprisoned, and lost.

 My March for the Kids has four goals:

 1) To honor the memory of the children who have died in federal custody;

 2) To shine a light on the plight of the children who have been separated from their families, imprisoned, and lost while in federal custody;